High Efficiency Image File Format

 High Efficiency Image File Format (HEIF) is a digital container format for storing individual digital images and image sequences.
 The standard covers multimedia files that can also include other media streams, such as timed text, audio and video.

 HEIF can store images encoded with multiple coding formats, for example both SDR and HDR images.
 HEVC is an image and video encoding format and the default image codec used with HEIF.
-HEIF files containing HEVC-encoded images are also known as HEIC files and often use the .heic filename extension.
-Such files require less storage space than the equivalent quality JPEG.
+HEIF files containing HEVC-encoded images are also known as HEIC files and are mandated to use the .heic filename extension or .heics as stated in the standard.
+Such files require less storage space than the equivalent-quality JPEG files of the same images.

-HEIF files are a special case of the ISO Base Media File Format (ISOBMFF, ISO/IEC 14496-12), first defined in 2001 as a shared part of MP4 and JPEG 2000.
+HEIF files are a special case of the ISO base media file format (ISOBMFF, ISO/IEC 14496-12), first defined in 2001 as a shared part of MP4 and JPEG 2000.
 Introduced in 2015, it was developed by the Moving Picture Experts Group (MPEG) and is defined as Part 12 within the MPEG-H media suite (ISO/IEC 23008-12).

 History

 The requirements and main use cases of HEIF were defined in 2013.

 The technical development of the specification took about one and a half years and was finalized in the middle of 2015.

 Apple was the first major adopter of the format in 2017 with the introduction of iOS 11 using the HEIC variant.
 While HEIC became the default for iPhones, it is possible to revert the settings to allow photos to be recorded in the JPEG format.

 Android devices containing the appropriate hardware encoders received support for HEIC files with the release of Android 10 (2019).

 On some systems, pictures stored in the HEIC format are converted automatically to the older JPEG format when they are sent outside of the system, although incompatibility has led to problems such as US Advanced Placement test takers failing due to their phones uploading unsupported HEIC images by default, leading the College Board to request students change the settings to send only JPEG files.

-Although HEIC is gaining in popularity, it is not universally supported; Adobe Photoshop is an example of a popular image editing software that only supports HEIC with color depth of 8-bit but not 10- or 12-bit.
+Although HEIC is gaining in popularity, it is not universally supported; Adobe Photoshop is an example of common image-editing software that only supports HEIC with color depth of 8-bit, and not 10- or 12-bit.

 As of 2022 camera hardware (including on mobile devices) is increasingly supporting HEIC file output, with color depth often higher than 8-bit color.